External Opportunities and Research News

 NIH Pain Consortium

 The NIH Pain Consortium was established to enhance pain research and promote collaboration among researchers.
-The consortium supports initiatives, the development of research resources and tools, hosts events, and highlights funding opportunities.
+The consortium supports initiatives, develops research resources and tools, hosts events, and highlights funding opportunities.
 The NIH Pain Consortium updates their funding opportunity announcements (FOA) on a continual basis.
 To learn more about these funding opportunities, please go to Nursing Explorer.

 Scholarship Opportunities for Nursing Students